javichito/Lyricfy/README.md

 You need to create an instance of the <code>Lyricfy::Fetcher</code> class and send the <code>#search</code> message with the artist name and song title respectively.
 The following example shows the most basic usage.

     fetcher = Lyricfy::Fetcher.new
-    lyric = fetcher.search 'Coldplay', 'Viva la vida' puts lyric.body # prints lyrics, one line at a time lyric.body.each { |line| puts "#{line}<br/>" } # Iterate over each line
+    song = fetcher.search 'Coldplay', 'Viva la vida' puts song.body # prints lyrics separated by '\n'

+You can also pass a custom separator to the <code>#body</code> method.
+For example:

+    lyrics.body("<br>") # returns a String with the song lyrics separated by a <br> tag

-The <code>Lyricfy::Fetcher#search</code> method returns an OpenStruct object with the following methods:
+The <code>Lyricfy::Fetcher#search</code> method returns a <code>Lyricfy::Song</code> object with the following methods:

+- title
-- artist
+- author
-- song
+- lines
 - body

-Where artist is the artist name, song is the song title and body is an Array of the lyric paragraphs.
+Where title is the song title, author is the song artist, lines is an Array of the lyric paragraphs and body returns a String with the song lyrics separated with <code>\n</code> by default.

 ### How does it work?

-Under the hood, this library fetch the songs lyrics by scraping some websites called "Providers".
+Under the hood, this library fetch the song lyrics by scraping some websites called "Providers".
 The currently supported providers are:

 - [Wikia](http://lyrics.wikia.com/Lyrics_Wiki)
 - [MetroLyrics](http://www.metrolyrics.com/)